 Examples of How Oil Prices Affected Gas Prices

 Oil and gas prices have been especially volatile since the 2008 financial crisis.
-The cost of oil inevitably impacts the cost of gas, and the following chart illustrates their relationship, including major peaks and valleys over time.
+The following chart illustrates their relationship, including major peaks and valleys over time.

 Like most of the things you buy, supply and demand affect oil prices.
 More demand, like the summer driving season, creates higher prices.
-There is less demand in the winter since only the northeast United States uses heating oil.
-But these are just one of the factors that determines oil prices.
+There is less demand in the winter since only some northern states use heating oil.

 Oil price futures, traded on the commodities exchange, also affect oil prices.
 These prices fluctuate daily, depending on what investors think the price of oil will be going forward.
-Commodities traders are a big factor in making oil prices so high.
+Commodities traders are a big factor in determining oil prices.

-OPEC is an organization of 12 oil-producing countries that produce 46 percent of the world's oil.
+OPEC is an organization of 14 oil-producing countries that produced 39% of the world's oil in 2019.
 In 1960, these countries formed an alliance to regulate the supply and the price of oil.
-They realized they had a non-renewable resource.
+They realized they had a nonrenewable resource.
 If they competed with each other, the price of oil would be so low that they would run out sooner than if oil prices were higher.

-The United States stores 700 million barrels of oil in the Strategic Petroleum Reserves.
+The U.S. stores nearly 700 million barrels of oil in the Strategic Petroleum Reserves.
 The federal government uses it to increase supply when necessary, such as what they did after Hurricane Katrina.
 The government also uses this reserve to ward off the possibility of political threats from oil-producing nations.

-The United States also imports oil from non-OPEC member, Mexico.
-This makes it less dependent on OPEC oil.
-The North American Free Trade Agreement is a free trade agreement that keeps the price of oil from Mexico low since it reduces trade tariffs.
+The United States also imports oil from a non-OPEC member, Mexico.
+This makes America less dependent on OPEC oil.

 What Affects Demand

-The United States uses 21 percent of the world's oil.
-Two-thirds of this is for transportation.
+The United States uses about 20% of the world's oil.
+Much of this is for transportation.
 The country built a vast network of federal highways leading to suburbs in the 1950s.
-This decentralization was in response to the threat of nuclear attack, which was a great concern then.
-As a result, America did not develop the infrastructure for a national mass transit system.

 What Else Affects Oil Price Futures